 Keeping it simple: so many guys that are newer to weight training including many advanced level lifters, fall into this rut of trying to essentially; reinvent the wheel with a whole myriad of chest training exercises.
 Because, the shoulders and triceps come into play so heavily, it just isn’t necessary.

 Prioritize: constantly keep an eye on your chest as time passes, see where weaknesses begin to show themselves.
-As your chest develops from your training make these weaker areas in your chest development become priority.
+As your chest develops from your training make these weaker areas your new priority.

 Focus on these areas and go after them tenaciously and you will develop a full well-rounded chest.